-The Company arranged for an independent professional value appraisal to evaluate the value of its land and buildings in 2020 on an asset-by-asset basis.
+The Group arranged for an independent professional valuer to appraise the value of its land and buildings in 2020, and machineries in 2023 on an asset-by-asset basis.
 The basis of the revaluation was as follows:

-- Land was revalued using the market approach. - Land improvement and buildings were revalued using the depreciated replacement cost approach.
+- Land was revalued using the market approach. - Land improvement and buildings were revalued using the depreciated replacement cost approach. - Machineries were revalued using depreciated replacement cost approach.

-The result of the revaluations showed increases of Baht 599.2 million and Baht 530.2 million (the Company only: Baht 517.2 million and Baht 201.9 million) in the net book value of the Company's Land and Land improvement and building, respectively.
-The Company recorded the revaluation increase in other comprehensive income and the cumulative increase is recognized as the "Revaluation surplus on assets" in the shareholders' equity.
+The result of the revaluations in 2023 showed increases of Baht 1,547 million (the Company only: Baht 818 million) in the net book value of the Group's machineries.
+The Company recorded the revaluation increase in other comprehensive income and the cumulative increase is recognised as the "Revaluation surplus on assets" in the shareholders' equity.